 A strictly enforced password policy is not always the best way forward.
 A password policy combined with some tips on generating passwords and also two-factor authentication will help keep your network more secure whilst not troubling users with having to recreate a password every 30 days.

-A password policy should also be included in part of a strong IT security or general IT usage policy which sets other stringent security rules, for example, not allow shoulder surfing where another user would stand behind the user entering their password or prohibiting the use of browsers to store sensitive passwords.
+A password policy should also be included as part of a strong IT security or general IT usage policy which sets other stringent security rules, for example, not allowing shoulder surfing where another user would stand behind the user entering their password or prohibiting the use of browsers to store sensitive passwords.
 Checking the web should provide many examples of good Password Policy Templates from which to create your own.